 Sinusitis can also be referred to as rhinosinusitis.
 It occurs when the paranasal sinuses become inflamed.
-There are many causes of this inflammation, but the most common are infection, allergies and autoimmune deficiencies.
+There are many causes of this inflammation, but the most common are an infection, allergies and autoimmune deficiencies.
 Most cases are due to a viral infection and resolve over the course of 10 days.
 When these infections reoccur several times throughout the year, you have recurrent acute sinusitis.
-When the infections don’t go away, you many be suffering from chronic sinusitis and additional treatment may be required.
+When the infections don’t go away, you may be suffering from chronic sinusitis and additional treatment may be required.

 The aim of treating chronic sinusitis is to:

 Appropriate medical management to reduce the symptoms and causes of chronic sinusitis should be attempted before considering surgery.
 This includes: